multiduplikator/mikrotik_EAP/README.md

 ### ROS7 - Setup Usermanager

-The User Manger serves as the radius server that does the EAP stuff, using the EAP-AP certificate.
+The User Manger serves as the radius server that does the EAP stuff, using the EAP_AP certificate.
 We enable the router to do radius auth, adjust the user groups to provide one for EAP-TLS and another one for EAP-PEAP.
 Users with certificate go into the first group, having the same name as the common name of their certificate.
 Users that do EAP-PEAP go into the second group.
 Also, we allow for more than one device/connection to share a given user.

 ```
 # Enabling User Manager and specifying, which certificate to use